mpanighetti/dnd5e-mote/species/gnome/README.md

 _**Gnomish Cunning.**_ You have Advantage on Intelligence, Wisdom, and Charisma Saving Throws.

-_**Waterdowsers.**_ You have Proficiency in the Survival Skill, and you are naturally adapted to hot climates.
+_**Waterdowsers.**_ You have Proficiency in the Survival and Perception Skills, and you are naturally adapted to hot climates.
 Additionally, when you are in a hot climate, you have Advantage on Wisdom (Survival) and Wisdom (Perception) checks to forage or navigate within the environment.

 ### Forest gnome